 We checked out of Hu Yue Lakeview Hotel and started our real sightseeing tour of Sun Moon Lake.
 The first stop was at Nine Frogs Stack.
 How many frogs you see that day would determine how high the water level is.
 We saw four froggies that day.

 TIP: If you are not driving, you can take a loop bus to explore some of these places in Sun Moon Lake.
 The frequency of buses ranges from 20 to 50 minutes.
 See bus timing here.
+Alternatively, you can also take a Sun Moon Lake Day Tour which offers pick-up and drop-off from Taichung city.

 Next, we moved on to Wenwu Temple and climbed down 366 steps at Year of Steps just to see which well-known figures were born on the same birth date as us.